geleto/cascador-ai/README.md

 ```bash
 npm install cascador-ai
 ```
+Ensure you have Node.js installed and, if you plan to use specific LLM providers, their respective SDKs (e.g., `@ai-sdk/openai` for OpenAI).
+Check the [Vercel AI SDK documentation](https://sdk.vercel.ai/) for provider-specific setup details

 ## Quick Start

-This example demonstrates how to:
-1. Define a base configuration that is shared across all generators.
-2. Read a synopsis in the template from a file.
-3. Expand the synopsis into a story.
-4. Critique it.
-4. Translate the story into a specified language.

-Generating the critique and translating the story will run in parallel, as these are two independent operations, but both must wait for the story generation to complete first.
+This example walks you through generating a story from a synopsis, critiquing it, and translating it—all orchestrated with a single template.
+Independent tasks (critique and translation) run in parallel automatically, waiting only for the story to finish.

+Here’s how it works:

 ```js
 import { anthropic } from '@ai-sdk/anthropic';